Skip Navigation

 Connecting the Heroku and Amazon VPC Endpoints

-After the Amazon VPC endpoint becomes available, you can obtain the URL that allows your VPC to communicate with your Heroku Key-Value Store add-on.
+After the Amazon VPC endpoint becomes available, you can obtain the URL that allows your VPC to communicate with your Heroku Key-Value Store add-on (REDIS_ENDPOINT_ID_URL).

-This command displays the AWS VPC Endpoint connection URL and the corresponding connection string for your KVS instance.
+This command shows the AWS VPC Endpoint connection URL and the corresponding connection string for your KVS instance.
 The connection string has the following format:

-You can now use this connection string to connect the applications in your AWS VPC to your private Heroku Key-Value Store instance.
+You can now use the VPC Endpoint connection string to connect the apps and clients in your AWS VPC to your private Heroku Key-Value Store instance.
 Here’s an example command with the output:

 For any issues or concerns with using this feature, open a support ticket.